surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 4.23.0-rc.2 =
+= 4.23.0 =

-(2019/02/10) Added support for the Pin It button in WooCommerce archive pages (Pro version).
+(2019/02/11) Added support for the Pin It button in WooCommerce archive pages (Pro version).
 Removed the "Author Link URL Profile Contact" and "Google+ Business Page URL" options.
 "Product Availability" is now disabled if a supported e-commerce plugin is detected.

-= 4.22.0 =

-(2019/01/31) Added new product attribute name options for WooCommerce.
-Removed the "Use WP Locale for Language" and "Create Missing WP Media Sizes" options.
-Updated the required minimum PHP version from 5.4 to 5.5.